AsbestosTaster/AsbestosTaster/README.md

 - 👋 Hi, I’m @AsbestosTaster.
 Most people call me Nathan.
-- 👀 I’m interested in ...
-TBA
+- 👀 I’m interested in... not much
-- 🌱 I’m currently learning: Web design
+- 🌱 I’m currently learning: Web design (this is the reason this account started existing after all)
-- 💞️ I’m looking to collaborate on ...
-TBA
+- 💞️ I’m looking to collaborate on ...not much
-- 📫 How to reach me ...
-TBA
+- 📫 How to reach me: my school Email, probably
-- 😄 Pronouns: ...
+- 😄 Pronouns: prefer to not specify
 - ⚡ Fun fact: I like playing Dungeons and Dragons & Magic the Gathering

 <!---